Senior Life Payment Options

 Although it is becoming less common, most insurance companies will still allow an individual to write a check in order to pay for the monthly premiums.
 However, many companies now require individuals paying by check to pay quarterly, semi-annually, or annually.
 They no longer allow checks to be mailed in monthly.

 Some people still prefer the check payment method.
 We often caution clients about paying by check.
-More policies seem to be cancelled when this payment method is chosen.
+More policies seem to be canceled when this payment method is chosen.

 The second payment option available is referred to as the automatic payment option.
 This is pretty self-explanatory.
 The insured allows the insurance company to draft the monthly premium out of a checking or savings account.
 Though some consumers are uncomfortable with this, it’s quickly becoming the preferred method for all insurance companies.

-If you have any questions regarding the payment options for a senior life plan or burial insurance plan, you can speak to one of our licensed agents at 866-699-1884.
+If you have any questions regarding the payment options for a senior life plan or burial insurance plan, you can speak to one of our licensed agents.
 We are licensed throughout the country and would be glad to answer any questions you may have.